zcysxy/edav-garden/src/site/notes/Biplot.md

 We can use dimension-reduction methods to select or form two main variables, then *project* other selected/formed variables to the plane (make them linear combinations of the two main variables).

-For example, using [[Principal Components Analysis]], we can choose PC1 and PC2 as the two axes, and project original variables to the plane as vectors.
+For example, using [[Principal Components Analysis\|Principal Components Analysis]], we can choose PC1 and PC2 as the two axes, and project original variables to the plane as vectors.

 ![](https://raw.githubusercontent.com/zcysxy/Figurebed/master/img/20221025165028.png)